 An extended downrod is used when the ceiling height is greater than 10 feet.

 A sloped application is intended for room where the ceiling slants at 32 degrees or higher.
-The fan installs to the ceiling with the use of an adapter.
+The fan installs into the ceiling with the use of an adapter.

 Lastly, look for a ceiling fan with a blade span that matches the room’s square footage and height.
 If you choose a fan that is too small for the space, it will struggle to move air.
 If you choose a fan that is too large for the space, not only will be off putting, but it will waste too much energy.